ShirAmit96/Ap1/README.md

 # Ap1
 Manual for the second part of ex1:

 Instructions for compiling and runing the code:

-Log in to "planet" server and write the following commands:
+Log in to "planet" server and run the following commands:
 1. git init
 2. git clone https://github.com/ShirAmit96/Ap1.git
 3. cd Ap1